 In the language of cigar tasting, tastes contribute to the backbone of the gustatory experience.
 The perception of taste is provided by the molecules in the smoke that get dissolved in our saliva.
-Our palate, the entrance and mucus of our tongue and our lips, are the places that are mostly receptive to smoke tastes.
+The places that are mostly receptive to smoke tastes are our palate, the entrance and mucus of our tongue and our lips.

 Sweet, Bitter, Salty, Savory and Sour are the well-known basic tastes.
 Savory is the most recently added taste and stands for “meaty”, what some people call umami.
 Scientists are researching new tastes and we can expect more breaking news on them.
 The currently recognized ones are highlighted in red on the chart below.

 As we have mentioned in our article on the Olfactory and Gustatory Senses, at Cigar Sense we simplify the verbiage of mouth and palate perceptions by defining as “mouth” not only the basic tastes, but also the tactile/palate perceptions or mouthfeels.
 In fact, to the basic tastes, we add Spicy, Creamy and Dry, which are quite common in cigars.
 These are highlighted in green on the chart below.

 Especially found among native English-speaking people, is a phenomenon referred to as the Sour-Bitter confusion.
 According to some scientific researches, Sour may happen to be called Bitter and vice versa.
 It seems that one reason for this phenomenon to appear is that the affected people have more cultural experience with sweet and salty foods than with sour and bitter foods.
 And, of course, the incorrect cultural labeling of typically sour foods as bitter, for instance “bitter lemon”, causes the phenomenon to expand.
 It is good to be aware of this as it may impact the way you understand your perceptions while tasting a cigar.